google-research/ott/README.md

             class in [pointcloud.py](ott/geometry/grid.py) can be used to define the corresponding kernel
             <img src="https://render.githubusercontent.com/render/math?math=%24K_%7Bij%7D%3D%5Cexp(-c(x_i%2Cy_j)%2F%5Cepsilon)%24">.
 When the number of these points grows very large, this geometry can be instantiated with an `online=True` parameter, to avoid storing the kernel matrix and choose instead to recompute the matrix on the fly at each application.

-        -   Simlarly, if all measures to be considered are supported on a separable grid (e.g. <img src="https://render.githubusercontent.com/render/math?math=%24%5C%7B1%2C...%2Cn%5C%7D%5Ed%24">), and the cost is separable along all axis, i.e. the cost between two points on that grid is equal to the sum of (possibly <img src="https://render.githubusercontent.com/render/math?math=%24d%24"> different) cost
+        -   Similarly, if all measures to be considered are supported on a separable grid (e.g. <img src="https://render.githubusercontent.com/render/math?math=%24%5C%7B1%2C...%2Cn%5C%7D%5Ed%24">), and the cost is separable along all axis, i.e. the cost between two points on that grid is equal to the sum of (possibly <img src="https://render.githubusercontent.com/render/math?math=%24d%24"> different) cost